kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 already pinned column.

 One can also evaluate an arbitrary expression:
-- first right-click on an statement (or any expression within a statement) in the AST component.
+- first right-click on a statement (or any expression within a statement) in the AST component.
 This will be the program point where the evaluation takes place.
 - then click on _...evaluate_.